Gabriella-Stickney/CSE471Proj1/Project1/Components/Effects.md

+# Effects Component

+The effects were completed by Bhaaniu Jain.

-###### The format of your score files:
+##### The format of your score files: A .score file was used, in the XML format

-###### The actual score file used for your selection:

-**Remove!!
-One page for each component that describes the functioning of that component in detail.
-Indicate ownership of each component and what grading elements are supported.

-effects_test.score is the score file used to demonstrate the effects component.
+##### The actual score file used for your selection: [effects_test.score](./Project1/effects_test.score) is the score file used to demonstrate the effects component.
 AI was used to add some chords towards the end to create a longer piece.
-The effects were completed by Bhaaniu.

 Effects: